Timothy C. Hain, MD • Page last modified: July 30, 2022 • Return to testing index

 Figure :Audiogram for a Patient With an Acoustic Neuroma

 This figure illustrates an audiogram of a person with a tumor called an acoustic neuroma.
 Hearing is worse for the left ear (squares) than the right ear (circles) although both ears are at least partially outside the normal range.
+Usually Red is used for the right, and Blue for the left.
+Red: Right -- this makes it easy to remember.
 This is a sensorineural (neural more precisely) hearing loss.

-This figure illustrates a person whit a mild age-related sensorineural hearing loss.
+This figure illustrates a person with a mild age-related sensorineural hearing loss.
 This is not a severe hearing loss and ordinarily very little benefit would be obtained from a hearing aid.